Non-dilutive funding vs venture debt UK SMEs blog cover

 • No warrants, no equity component

-For a profitable, trading UK SME, a revolving credit facility is materially cheaper.
-For a loss-making, VC-backed company that can't qualify for a revolving credit facility, the venture debt cost may be the only realistic option for non-dilutive (or nearly non-dilutive) capital.
+For a profitable, trading UK SME, a revolving credit facility tends to be materially cheaper.
+For a loss-making, VC-backed company that can't qualify for a revolving credit facility, venture debt may be the only realistic route to non-dilutive (or nearly non-dilutive) capital.

 When each makes sense